-Interest expense was \$631 as of March 31, 2016, compared to \$9 for the same period in the prior year.
+Interest expense was \$637 and \$1,268 for the three and six months ended June 30, 2016, respectively, compared to \$253 and \$262 for the same periods in the prior year, respectively.
 The increase was primarily due to interest expense recognition related to the LSAF Loan and Convertible Note, as well as capital leases and deferred acquisition obligations related to our acquisition of Park.